-Reference Number: PA.CP.MP.137 Effective Date: 01/18 Last Review Date: 10/2019
+Reference Number: PA.CP.MP.137 Effective Date: 01/18 Date of Last Review: 5/26/2022

 Coding Implications Revision Log

 Description

 Fecal incontinence defined as the uncontrolled passage of feces or gas over at least 1 month's duration, in an individual of at least four years of age, who had previously achieved control.
 It has a negative impact on self-esteem and quality of life.1 The choice of therapy depends upon the etiology of incontinence, the anatomy of the sphincters, and also on the effect of incontinence on the quality of life.